Meta omnichannel ads guide: sync online & offline conversions

 After confirming that the campaign setup is functioning as expected, evaluate its impact on business.
 A good practice is to run an omnichannel campaign alongside your standard campaigns.
 Such an approach allows you to compare performance and understand whether omnichannel optimization works for your case.
 In fact, it is a controlled experiment: you will need to either compare an omni campaign directly against your current ads or set a baseline to see the value of omnichannel for your case.

-Finally, use Marketing Mix Modeling (MMM) in your measurement framework.
+Finally, we recommend using Marketing Mix Modeling (MMM) in your measurement framework.
 It will help you understand how your Meta spend is affecting your business compared to other channels (like physical stores or other digital platforms).

 MMM